jonnor/random/sustainability/microhouse.md

 Sink/wash-basin can also be cast in concrete, to avoid having to find a fitting standard one.

 Want fans/vents to quickly empty compartment of humid air after showering.

+Store water in the inner wall divider?
+10cm x 50 cm x 100cm x 2 = 100 liters.
+At least any plumbing should go there.

 ### Solar water heater